tomoum/Amazoom/README.md

 Orders come in from a single remote webserver.
 If the warehouse has all the items requested, it fulfils the order by:
-* updating the inventory list to re􀃓ect the sale
+* updating the inventory list to reflect the sale
 * inserting the order into a queue to be collected for delivery

 All items in the order are collected and brought to the next waiting delivery truck.
-Once on the truck, the central warehouse computer is noti􀃒ed that the order is ready for delivery.
+Once on the truck, the central warehouse computer is notified that the order is ready for delivery.
 The computer also provides a user-interface where the warehouse manager can
 * query the status of an order
 * check the number in stock of an item